-Learn more about how our Information and Referral (I&R) staff can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.
+Learn more about how the Information and Referral (I&R) program can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.

 You can get a parking permit by visiting the Victoria Disability Resource Centre, by phone, fax, or by email.

 Our Peer Support Program provides and promotes opportunities for people with disabilities to share information, ideas, life experiences and skills.